friends-of-presta/security-advisories/_posts/2023-04-27-posstaticblocks.md

 severity: "critical (9.8)"
 ---

-In the module "Posthemes Static Blocks" (posstaticblocks), a guest can perform SQL injection in affected versions.
+In the module "Static Footer" (posstaticfooter) from PosThemes for PrestaShop, a guest can perform SQL injection in affected versions.

 Note : if ajax.php do not exists in the root module directory, you are not concerned.